TUDelft-CITG/HOS-prob-design-25/info.md

 - **Workshops**: the in-class assignments we do on Friday.
 Three of them will be submitted for feedback (see [Assessment page](./assessment.md) for information on how this contributes to your module grade)
 - **Exercise Portfolio**: the collection of three Workshops that will be submitted for feedback.

 Assignments will be provided via GitHub, and you will receive a link on the relevant page of this website for each assignment.
 You will need a GitHub account to access the assignments.
-If for some reason you do not want to create a GitHub account, please contact Robert directly.

 #### Grading